sfomuseum/webcomponent-zoomable-image/README.md

 ### EXIF data

 Zoomable image web components support adding EXIF data to save/cropped images through the use of the [sfomuseum/go-exif-update](https://github.com/sfomuseum/go-exif-update) WebAssembly (WASM) binary.
 The WASM binary (`update_exif.wasm`) is NOT included in the `zoomable.image.webcomponent.bundle.js` bundled distribution.
-It is included in [PATH] and will need to manually copied to [PATH].
+It is bundled with the package in the [src](src) folder and copied to the [dist](dist) folder when the `dist-all` Makefile target is run.

+It is expected to be placed in, and retrievable from, the same folder as the `zoomable.image.webcomponent.bundle.js` (or `zoomable.images.js`) JavaScript file.

 The following EXIF properties are always written to saved/cropped images: